MaximDubrovin/miracle/README.md

 Second miracle inherits all «typical-miracle» properties, rewrites ```data-m-duration``` property and extends his properties with ```data-m-await="typical-miracle"```.

+# If one of miracle's image dependencies was not loaded
+To not interrupt overall miracles effects order on page, Miracle'll simulate load event for this image, continue to await other image dependencies and finally show miracle.
+So miracle element will be shown but with gap on not loaded image's place and will look according to your design without this image.
+Also plugin throws error in console to notify about this case.

 # Browser support
 Supported: Modern webkit browsers, Firefox, IE 11.